cybercongress/go-cyber/CONTRIBUTING.md

 ## Our Thanks
-We deeply appreciate your effort toward improving cyberd.
+We deeply appreciate your effort toward improving go-cyber.
 For any contribution, large or small, you will be immortalized in the release notes for the version you've contributed to.